gwdg/matrix-doc/content/rooms/create.en.md

 **To explain the room access options:**

-1. "Only people who have been invited": These are closed rooms.
-Access at the moment only by explicit invitation by moderator:inside or administrator:inside
+1. "Private (invite only)": These are closed rooms.
+Access at the moment only by explicit invitation by moderators or administrators.
-2) "Everyone who knows the room link (except guests)": This is a public room, but you can only read it if you enter it (and thus become visible to all room members).
-Here you can see exactly who is in the room and when, and if necessary you can kick and ban people who should not be in the room...
+2) "Space Members": Here you can configure a list of spaces to restrict the user group (for example to some organizational unit like research group or institute).
-3. "Everyone who knows the room link (including guests)": This is a public room, and everyone can read it.
+3. "Public": This is a public room, and everyone can read it.
 All over the world.
 And room members will never know who read it and when.
 So this is like a website where everyone can take notes.
 This setting often goes along with the option that "everyone" can read the chat history.

-A "call waiting" to closed rooms is not yet possible.
+Requesting an invitation to closed rooms is not yet possible.
 The closest workaround is to send a direct message to the room administrator, who will then invite you.

 {{% notice note %}}
 The end-to-end encryption of large or public spaces is critical in terms of the difficult verification for many people.
 See [Use end-to-end encryption]({{% relref "encryption" %}}).